vykuang/TO-bikeshare-membership/README.md

 ## Architecture

-[Insert architecture diagram here]

 * `scikit-learn` classifiers train on source data
 * `MLFlow` tracks experiment results
 * `Prefect` orchestrates the training pipeline; Prefect Cloud free tier is used as the orchestration server, and a dockerized agent executes the deployed flows
 * `AWS S3` stores the source data, MLflow model artifacts, and orchestration backend database
 * `AWS EC2` instance hosts the remote MLflow tracking server and dockerized prefect agent
 * `AWS RDS` postgres instance hosts the remote MLflow backend store; contains the run metrics and metadata for all experiments from the tracking server
+* `Mongo DB` stores model performance metrics for monitoring
+* `Docker` containerizes the services when possible, e.g. prefect-agent, mongo, predict

 ## Running this thing

 ### Set up

-1. Use the `sample-bikeshare.csv` as our source data.
+1. Use the `sample/sample-bikeshare.csv` as our source data, and load to your storage of choice
 2. Set up MLflow
 	* Tracking server can be local or remote server
 	* Backend store can be local or remote database